 Simply understanding ‘letting go’ as consciously shifting your attention from one object to another provides a practical way to initiate this process of development.
 All you need to do is to consciously move your attention back to its object of meditation after each relapse of drifting away.

 If you have to do this a dozen, or even a hundred times, each is a valued opportunity to train your mind in awareness and in letting go.
 This simple mindful attitude will allow you to naturally and happily train your mind in more attentive focus.

 True meditation is when you achieve the optimal balance between attention and awareness.
 Until that time, these foundational practices are an essential guide to meditation.
 Once you develop your prowess in attention and awareness, everything else falls into place.

-To learn more and to take advantage of these essential life skills, feel free to book in for a call with me.
+To learn more and to take advantage of these essential life skills, join me on a journey of bringing meditation into every moment of your life.